ollien/cs-539-stackoverflow-helpfulness/cs539-project-site/content/approaches.md

 quality classification.
 The number of views shows a significant difference between a high quality question and either bad quality classification.
 In addition, even between edit and close, close has a slightly lower average number of views.
 Asker reputation and "asker question year" show some trends, but with less linearity.
 What we can see is that the high quality questions were made by askers that had very high reputation on Stack Overflow and had their account for longer.
-We can see from the data below that the calculations of Text-Code Ratio has less obvious trends and relationships to quality, though they did help improve the accuracy of our models by small percentages.
+We can see from the data below that the calculations of text-code ratio has less obvious trends and relationships to quality, though they did help improve the accuracy of our models by small percentages.

 |                     | High Quality | Bad Quality - Edit | Bad Quality - Close |